ysunaw/Interactive-Lab-Hub/Lab 2/README.md

 python screen_test.py
 ```

-You can type the name of a color then press either of the buttons to see what happens on the display.
-Take a look at the code with
+You can type the name of a color then press either of the buttons to see what happens on the display. take a look at the code with
 ```
 cat screen_test.py
 ```